ankurk91/fcm-notification-channel/README.md

 }
 ```

-## Send to topics or conditions
+## Send to a topic or condition

+This package is not limited to sending notification to tokens.

-You can use Laravel's [on-demand](https://laravel.com/docs/8.x/notifications#on-demand-notifications) notifications:
+You can use Laravel's [on-demand](https://laravel.com/docs/8.x/notifications#on-demand-notifications) notifications to
+send to a topic or condition or multiple tokens

 ```php
 <?php